-Since we may not know all the instrument parameters accurately, or they may drift somewhat with time, a scale factor (α) is used in equation 3.15.
-If we knew all instrument parameters perfectly, the value of α would be 1.
+Since we may not know all the instrument parameters accurately, or they may drift somewhat with time, a scale factor ( $\alpha$ ) is used in equation 3.15.
+If we knew all instrument parameters perfectly, the value of $\alpha$ would be 1.
 In practice it will not be unity.
-One way to find the value of α is to compute the average of the top 1 km of the raw (photon count) profile over the polar region (in darkness) and compare it with the average of that computed from equation 3.15 for the same vertical range.
-Over the poles, with no cloud or aerosol above 12.5 km, the average of the raw photon count between 12.5 and 13.5 km from the profile should match that computed from equation 3.15 to the 1 km profile top average is unity.
-The main problem with this method for determining α is knowing for sure that there is no cloud or aerosol scattering above 12.5 km.
-R(z), the aerosol scattering ratio can be obtained from either GMAO model output or based on a climatological value computed from CALIPSO data as a function of latitude, height and season. $R(z) = 1.0 + \beta_n(z)/\beta_m(z)$ where $\beta_n(z)$ is the aerosol scattering coefficient at height z.
+One way to find the value of $\alpha$ is to compute the average of the top 1 km of the raw (photon count) profile over the polar region (in darkness) and compare it with the average of that computed from equation 3.15 for the same vertical range.
+Over the poles, with no cloud or aerosol above 12.5 km, the average of the raw photon count between 12.5 and 13.5 km from the profile should match that computed from equation 3.15.
+Adjustment to $\alpha$ can then be made so that the ratio of the result of equation 3.15 to the 1 km profile top average is unity.
+The main problem with this method for determining $\alpha$ is knowing for sure that there is no cloud or aerosol scattering above 12.5 km.
+R(z), the aerosol scattering ratio can be obtained from either GMAO model output or based on a climatological value computed from CALIPSO data as a function of latitude, height and season. $R(z) = 1.0 + \beta_a(z)/\beta_m(z)$ where $\beta_a(z)$ is the aerosol scattering coefficient at height z.
 Initially we will use R(z) = constant = 1.02.